huggingface/blog/stable_diffusion_jax.md

 # **Stable Diffusion in JAX / Flax** 🚀

 🤗 Hugging Face [Diffusers](https://github.com/huggingface/diffusers) supports Flax since version `0.5.1`!
-This allows for super fast inference on Google TPUs, such as those available in Colab or through Google Cloud Platform.
+This allows for super fast inference on Google TPUs, such as those available in Colab, Kaggle or Google Cloud Platform.

 This post shows how to run inference using JAX / Flax.
 If you want more details about how Stable Diffusion works or want to run it in GPU, please refer to [this Colab notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/stable_diffusion.ipynb).